ayonli/grpc-async/README.md

 const ins = services.examples.Greeter();
 ```

-For more information about the `ServiceProxy` and the `ConnectionManager`, please
+For more information about the `LoadBalancer` and the `ConnectionManager`, please
-refer to the [source code](./proxy.ts) of their definition.
+refer to the [source code](./client.ts) of their definition.
 They are the
 enhancement part of this package that aims to provide straightforward usage of
-gRPC in a project with services system design.
+gRPC in a project with distributed system design.